mitranim/xhttp/readme-node.md

 High-level API for JSON requests.
-Takes [Params](#request-params) and returns a [future](#futures) that eventually resolves to a [Response](#response) that contains a `response.body`, possibly decoded from JSON.
+Takes [Params](#request-params) and returns a [future](#futures) that eventually resolves to a [Response](#response) that contains the response body, possibly decoded from JSON, as `.body`.

 Will automatically:
   * encode `params.body` as JSON